Option window()

 Example 5: Window of +5 to +10

-This window shall include observations that are away 5-periods into the future from the current observation up to 10-periods into the future.
-Therefore, if the current observation is the year 2000, the window shall include the following years
+This window would include observations that are 5-periods into the future from the current observation, extending up to 10 periods into the future.
+Consequently, if the current observation is the year 2000, the window would include the subsequent years:

 [2006, 2007, 2008, 2009, 2010].